GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

    Layer Manager and Map Display GUI components.

-Vector maps can be added similarly to raster from :menuselection:`File --> Map display --> Add vector` or from the Layer Manager toolbar
+Vector maps can be added similarly to rasters from :menuselection:`File --> Map display --> Add vector`, or from the Layer Manager toolbar
 |addvector|.

 .. figure:: images/d-vect.png

-   Dialog (:grasscmd:`d.rast`) for displaying vector data in the Map Display.
+   Dialog (:grasscmd:`d.vect`) for displaying vector data in the Map Display.

-Raster maps can be added to layer tree from menu :menuselection:`File --> Map display --> Add raster` or from the Layer Manager toolbar
+Raster maps can be added to layer tree from menu :menuselection:`File --> Map display --> Add raster`, or from the Layer Manager toolbar
 |addraster|.

 .. figure:: images/d-rast.png

-   Dialog (:grasscmd:`d.vect`) for displaying raster data in the Map Display.
+   Dialog (:grasscmd:`d.rast`) for displaying raster data in the Map Display.

 RGB orthophotos has been spitted by GRASS into three separate raster